My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Looking for an unconventional weekend getaway from the Bay Area?
 Northern California is calling!
-It’s easy to get hooked on weekends up in Marin or fleeing to Tahoe whenever you need a break from the bustle of San Francisco.
+It’s easy to get hooked on weekends up in Marin or flee to Tahoe whenever you need a break from the bustle of San Francisco.
 There’s so much more to explore beyond these well-trod paths: one such fantastic destination is Mount Shasta and Siskiyou County.